teamneoneko/Avatar-Toolkit/README.md

 # Avatar Toolkit

-## DO NOT USE YET FOR NOW PLEASE USE THE UNOFFICAL CATS BLENDER PLUGIN!
+## DO NOT USE YET FOR NOW PLEASE USE THE UNOFFICIAL CATS BLENDER PLUGIN [HERE}(https://github.com/unofficalcats/Cats-Blender-Plugin-Unofficial-)!
 #### Avatar Toolkit is in very early Alpha and will contain issues, please ensure you report them!

 A new modern tool designed to shorten steps needed to import and optimize models into VRChat, Resonite and other similar games.